 Image cover for blog about ten tips to accelerate pen & ink drawing skills

-How I transformed my pen and ink skills
+How to transform pen and ink skills

 I. Learn from the masters

 A master artist is someone who is considered to have reached a high level in their art practice.
-A master study is to observe and reproduce their work in order to learn from their decisions.

-At first, I found it more inspiring to study artists with esthetics that I wished to emulate in my own work.
-After a time, I broadened the spectrum of whom to study because I found beneficial nuggets learning from styles different from mine.
+After a time, I broadened the spectrum of whom to study because I found beneficial nuggets of learning from styles different from mine.

 The artists you choose to study can range from legends of the past or ink heroes of today.